WikiAgents/WikiAgents/README.md

 - **Page Refresh Mechanism**: The current page refresh mechanism is not yet optimized and may be heavy on bandwidth.
 This could result in higher data usage or slower performance in some cases.
 Improvements to make this process more efficient are planned for future updates.

+- **Renaming Agent & Tool Pages**: Renaming agent and tools pages is not supported right now and may lead to unexpected results.
+Users are advised to recreate these pages instead of renaming them to avoid issues.

+- **Unique Page Names**: Agent page names and page names within a project must be unique to prevent ambiguity and ensure proper functionality.
+Avoid using duplicate names for different pages.